BlockScience/PocketSimulationModel/README.md

 ## Summary

 The enclosed repository serves as a simulation model for testing economic scenarios related to the Pocket Network.
-It is built off cadCAD under the hood.
+It utilizes cadCAD as the underlying simulation engine.

 ## Model Background

-This model is the next step in the evolution from the [Pocket Math Spec](https://github.com/BlockScience/PocketMathSpec) which served as a foundational architecture document prior to development.
+This model is the next step in the evolution from the [Pocket Math Spec](https://github.com/BlockScience/PocketMathSpec) which served as a foundational architecture document prior to development of the simulation model.

 ## Structure of the Model Repository